-It is a white, or practically white, crystalline powder with a molecular weight of 297.74 which is slightly soluble in water, freely soluble in sodium hydroxide solution, in n-butylamine and in dimethylformamide; sparingly soluble in methanol; insoluble in ether, in chloroform and in dilute mineral acids.

-Each tablet for oral administration contains 12.5 mg, 25 mg or 50 mg of hydrochlorothiazide respectively.
-In addition, each tablet contains following inactive ingredients: anhydrous lactose, D&C Yellow No.10 aluminum lake, FD&C Red No. 40 aluminum lake, magnesium stearate, pregelatinized starch and sodium starch glycolate.
+Hydrochlorothiazide USP is a white, or practically white, crystalline powder which is slightly soluble in water, freely soluble in sodium hydroxide solution, in n-butylamine, and in dimethylformamide; sparingly soluble in methanol, insoluble in ether, in chloroform, and in dilute mineral acids.
+Each tablet for oral administration contains 12.5 mg, 25 mg and 50 mg of hydrochlorothiazide USP respectively.
+In addition, each tablet contains the following inactive ingredients: FD&C yellow #6, lactose anhydrous, magnesium stearate, microcrystalline cellulose, sodium starch glycolate, and stearic acid.